SWI-Prolog/packages-jpl/docs/JavaApiOverview.md

 Instances of `org.jpl7.Variable` have (textual) names ("`X1`" in this case), and bindings are retrieved by name.
 Thus, the role of `v` above is merely to build Prolog queries and provide name "`X`" to free variables in those queries in order to be able to access their bindings (via those names) in solution methods (in this case `oneSolution()`).

-All this implies that all we care about a Variable is its _textual name_ and hence Variable instances with the same name are interchangeable and thus treated as equal under `Variable.equals()`.
+As the [new Variable semantics from](https://jpl7.org/ReleaseNotes3000 section) explains, all we care about a Variable is its _textual name_ and hence Variable instances with the same name are interchangeable and thus treated as equal under `Variable.equals()`.
 This is analogous to the other Term subclasses, as JPL takes a purely syntactic view of `org.jpl7.Term`.
 For example, two different objects created via `new Atom("fred")` will be treated as equals via method `.equals()`, and the same goes for `new Variable("X")`.

 In the following example, even though two Variables instances are different and use in different queries, they are equal under `.equals()`: